TSP

 What caused the I Fund's big March 2026 pullback?

-The early March 2026 pullback had three main causes: tariff and trade war concerns hitting export-sensitive international companies, short-term U.S. dollar strengthening which reduces I Fund returns when converted back to dollars, and profit-taking after an exceptional run of 42%+ in the prior 12 months.
-These are cyclical factors, not structural threats to the fund's long-term value.
+The March 2026 pullback (about -9.35% for the month) had several causes: a renewed Iran conflict and an oil shock that pushed crude past $117 a barrel, tariff and trade war concerns hitting export-sensitive international companies, short-term U.S. dollar strengthening which reduces I Fund returns when converted back to dollars, and profit-taking after an exceptional run of 42%+ in the prior 12 months.
+These were cyclical factors, not structural threats, and the fund recovered fully by May.

 Sources: TSP.gov Fund Information, TSP.gov Lifecycle Funds, FedWeek: I Fund Continues to Lead TSP Returns in February, FedSmith: Why the I Fund Is Outperforming, TSP.gov I Fund Index Change, TSPfolio.com live fund data.